danog/MadelineProto/README.md

 * \danog\MadelineProto\NothingInTheSocketException - Thrown if no data can be read from the TCP socket

+* \danog\MadelineProto\PTSException - Thrown if the PTS is unrecoverably corrupted

 * \danog\MadelineProto\SecurityException - Thrown on security problems (invalid params during generation of auth key or similar)

 * \danog\MadelineProto\TL\Conversion\Exception - Thrown if some param/object can't be converted to/from bot API/TD/TD-CLI format (this includes markdown/html parsing)